Alien-Eye/RunDroid-Privacy-Policy/index.md

 # Security of Data
-The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
+The security of your data is important to us, but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

 # Service Providers